Dunkirk, New York

-Dunkirk is a city in Chautauqua County, New York, United States.
+Dunkirk (Tga’daesös) is a city in Chautauqua County, New York, United States.
 It was settled around 1805 and incorporated in 1880.
 The population was 12,743 as of the 2020 census.
 Dunkirk is bordered on the north by Lake Erie.
 It shares a border with the village of Fredonia to the south, and with the town of Dunkirk to the east and west.
 Dunkirk is the westernmost city in the state of New York.

 History

 The Iroquoian languages-speaking Erie people occupied this area of the forested lakefront along the southern shore of Lake Erie well into the 1600s, when Europeans, mostly French, started trading around the Great Lakes.
-They were pushed out by the Seneca people, one of the Five Nations of the powerful Iroquois League, based here and further east in New York.
+They were pushed out by the Seneca people, one of the Five Nations of the powerful Haudenosaunee Confederacy, based here and further east in New York.